BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 This loader can be used for all three HP models.
 All fixes are done via hot-patching or SSDT's, thus no need for a patched DSDT, resulting in a more compatible loader.

-For **post-install:** enable full CPU power management, by enabling this CPU specific SSDT-CPUPM.aml (via config.plist, ACPI->Add section, find entry for SSDT-CPUPM.aml, change "Enabled" key value to "True").
-You may need to generate your own CPU specific SSDT if your CPU model is different from the ones I used (more about this below).
+For **post-install:** enable full CPU power management, by enabling this CPU specific SSDT, "SSDT-CPUPM.aml", via config.plist (ACPI->Add section, find entry for SSDT-CPUPM.aml, change "Enabled" key value to "True").
+You amy need to generate your own CPU SSDT if your CPU model is different from the ones I used (read more below).
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.

 **My systems:**

 - Z820/Z620/Z420 (BIOS 3.96)
-- Processors: 2760 V1, 2650 V2, or 2680 V2 (Single or Dual)
+- Processors: 1620 V2, 2760 V1, 2650 V2, 2680 V2 (Single or Dual)
 - SSD SATA drive or NvMe SSD on a PCI-E adapter (NvMe: SATA HD is needed to host OC loader)
 - GTX 680 or Radeon 290/390X (Both are supported out of the box)